How Your Dental Visit Can Prevent or Detect Cancer

 A thorough oral cancer screening exam includes more than looking around your mouth.
 Your dentist will examine and feel your face, neck, lips, mouth, tongue, thyroid gland, salivary glands and lymph nodes for any abnormalities.
 If you have dentures or partials, they should be taken out to allow the entire mouth to be inspected.

 People who smoke, use smokeless tobacco and drink alcohol are at higher risk of developing oral cancers.
 However, in recent years, oral cancers in younger people without these risk factors are on the rise.
 This is due to the prevalence of human papillomavirus (HPV), a sexually transmitted virus that is known to cause cancers of the oral cavity, cervix, anus, penis, vagina and vulva.
-(Learn more about HPV and oral cancers.)
-In addition, other cases occur in people with no risk factors at all, so screening is important for everyone.
+(Learn more about HPV and cancer) In addition, other cases occur in people with no risk factors at all, so screening is important for everyone.

 In addition to routine dental screenings, you should be aware of the potential signs of oral cancers and report these to your healthcare provider.
 Remember that many of these can be caused by non-cancerous (benign) conditions, but still warrant a trip to your healthcare provider for further investigation.